 The fact is that all human behaviour impacts on the environment and the impact of any given human behaviour has to be multiplied by the number of people on the planet who behave in that way.
 A billion people driving cars X number of miles per year generates a billion times the amount of carbon dioxide as one person driving a car X miles per year.
 A billion people clearing forest to grow crops to eat will need a billion times as much forest as one person.
 Etcetera, etcetera.
 So, yes, population is only part of the story, but it is an indispensable part nevertheless.
 Say the human race were collectively to change its behaviour in such a way as to reduce the impact of every person on the planet by 50%.
 The population only has to double for the benefit of that change to be lost.
 And since, however much the human population increases, the surface area of the planet remains unchanged, it must be the case that, for any given pattern of human behaviour, however frugal, there must be a physical limit to how many people the planet is able to support.

 Which takes me to the second charge made (in this particular film review but also elsewhere) against the idea that overpopulation is a problem.
 Not only is it racist, but it is Malthusian.

 The implied argument goes something like this: We know that Malthus was concerned about human population, right?
 We know that his predictions were wrong.
 We also know that some of what he said was pretty obnoxious.
 QED being concerned about overpopulation is ‘Malthusian’ and therefore both wrong and obnoxious.
 Right?

 Wrong!
 That’s not a logical argument at all.
 We are not living in the age of scholasticism, and arguments do not stand or fall on the authority of whatever famous name happens to have become associated with them.
-Calling someone a ‘Malthusian’ for being concerned about overpopulation, like calling them racist, is not an argument, it’s more like an exercise in denial.
+Calling someone a ‘Malthusian’ for being concerned about overpopulation, like calling them racist, is not an argument at all, it’s a way of shutting down argument altogether, it’s an exercise in denial.